GregMeadows/enyo/src/pages/info/faq/faq_en.md

 <Expand title="What is your Returns Policy?">

-You can find our full returns policy on our [shipping and returns page](/shipping).
+You can find our full returns policy on our [returns page](/returns).

 </Expand>